 The relation we have just imposed may be called the "unforbidden relation", or, perhaps more appropriately, the "overcrossings commute" relation, abbreviated OC.
-Ignoring the non-crossings $^{18}$ $\times$ , the OC relation says that it is the same if strand i first crosses over strand j and then over strand k, or if it first crosses over strand k and then over strand j.
+Ignoring the non-crossings 11 \times , the OC relation says that it is the same if strand i first crosses over strand j and then over strand k, or if it first crosses over strand k and then over strand j.
 The "undercrossings commute" relation UC, the one we do not impose in (9), would say the same except with "under" replacing "over".

-Definition 2.4 The group of w-braids is $wB_n := vB_n / \text{OC}$ .
-Note that $\zeta$ descends to $wB_n$ , and hence we can define the group $PwB_n$ of pure w-braids to be the kernel of the map $\zeta : wB_n \to S_n$ .
-We still have a split exact sequence as in (7) and a thus, a at $\to$ in semi-direct product decomposition $wB_n = PwB_n \rtimes S_n$ .
+Definition 2.4 The group of w-braids is $wB_n := vB_n / OC$.
+Note that ζ descends to $\overline{w}B_n$, and hence we can define the group PwB_n of pure w-braids to be the kernel of the map $\varsigma: wB_n \to S_n$.
+We still have a split exact sequence as in (7) and a thus, a semi-direct product decomposition $wB_n = PwB_n \rtimes S_n$.
+27

-Exercise 2.5 Show that the OC relation is equivalent to the relation
+Exercise 2.5 Show that the OC relation is equivalent to the relation 29